cliffordwilliam/coffee-shop-api/README.md

 ### 🧠 Managing Node.js Versions

-If your system comes with an older Node.js version, use `nvm` to avoid system conflicts:
+If your system uses an older Node.js version, install and use the correct version via `nvm` to avoid conflicts:

 ```bash
 nvm install 20